-Available for Benefits.
-The net deferred liability at December 31, 2014 and 2013 was \$1,140 and \$568, respectively, which is adequately covered by a portion of the \$1,939 and \$1,250 as of December 31, 2014 and 2013, respectively, held by the Plan for liquidity purposes as discussed in the investments caption in Note 1.
+To the extent the amount of total administrative expense is greater or less than total collections, such amount is recorded as a deferred liability and is included in other liabilities in the Statements of Net Assets Available for Benefits.
+The net deferred liability at December 31, 2016 and 2015 was \$1,067 and \$1,109, respectively, which is adequately covered a portion of the \$1,012 and \$1,981 as of December 31, 2016 and 2015, respectively, held by the Plan for liquidity purposes as discussed in the investments caption in Note 1 and available cash.

-Fiduciary liability insurance premiums aggregating \$63 in 2014 were billed directly to and paid by participating employers and are not reflected in the Plan's financial statements.
+Fiduciary liability insurance premiums aggregating \$82 and board of director fees aggregating \$42 in 2016 were billed directly to and paid by participating employers and are not reflected in the Plan's financial statements.